drcmda/react-contextual/README.md

 ## StoreProvider

-Provides a minimal redux-like store.
-Declare the initial state with the `initialState` prop, and actions with the `action` prop.
-That's it, state and actions will be distributed through the provider and can be consumed either by Reacts default API, or by contextuals HOC.
-StoreProvider will only render once to prevent re-rendering the entire sub-tree on every occuring change.
-Inside of course components behave normally.
-Any change to the store, caused by an action, will trigger consuming components.
+Provides a redux-like store.
+Declare the initial state with the `initialState` prop, and actions with the `actions` prop.
+That's it!
+The Provider will distribute `{ state, actions }` to listening consumers, either using Reacts API directly or contextuals `connect` HOC.

+StoreProvider will only render once to prevent sub-tree re-rendering on every occuring change.
+Children otherwise behave normally of course.
+Any change to the store caused by an action will trigger consuming components.

-The Provider will distribute `{ state, actions }` to listening consumers.
-Actions are declared by the `actions` prop.
-They're made of a collection of functions which return an object that is going to be merged back into the state using `setState` semantics.
+Actions are made of a collection of functions which return an object that is going to be merged back into the state using regular `setState` semantics.

 They can be simple ...